dmbarbour/wikilon/docs/AwelonLang.md

             let (st',resp) = ... a pure computation ...
             ((process st'), resp)

-Here, `process` would be accelerated, and the `State` type is hidden within the object, allowing an accelerator to compute an alternative internal state, so long as observable behavior is equivalent.
+Here, `process` would be accelerated, and the `State` type (beyond the initial state) is hidden from external observers, which allows our accelerator to compute alternative state values, assuming observable behavior is preserved.

-So, we accelerate an object whose requests are easy to implement efficiently on GPGPU hardware.
-Most of the design work, ultimately, is developing this set of requests.
-One important form of request is to push 'code' to be invoked later.
-This would allow compilation of abstract machine code before we invoke it, and would allow multiple invocations to be performed more efficiently than would sending the code each time.
+For accelerated vector processing, we must use requests and state model that are easy to implement on a GPGPU.
+Most of our design effort would be developing this set of requests.

+However, one especially important consideration is our ability to register some code with the remote processor, such that we can invoke it later.
+By registering code ahead of time, we benefit in two ways: we can invoke the code many times without repeating the load effort, and our accelerated implementation of the processor may compile and cache code for the physical hardware.

 *Aside:* We can extend our processor to a network of communicating processors with streaming binaries, using a model like *Kahn Process Networks* to preserve observable determinism.
-This would allow partitioning a computation across multiple GPGPUs.
+This would allow partitioning of a streaming computation across multiple GPGPUs.
 We might also benefit from an abstract processor for low-level bit-banging.

 ### Kahn Process Networks

 [Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) model deterministic, distributed computation.
 KPNs are excellent for event stream processing, task parallelism, and cloud computing.
 KPNs are monotonic, so it's feasible to interactively add input and extract output while the computation is ongoing in the background.

-A KPN process could be developed against a monadic API:
+A KPN process could be developed against a monadic API.
+Here, we use second-class port and process names instead of first-class channels and processes in order to simplify connectivity and abstraction.

         read : Port -> KPN Msg
         write : Port -> Msg -> KPN ()